 This was the first time the “Classic Coltrane Quartet” played together, as Jimmy Garrison replaced Reggie Workman… and what a replacement he was!

-The original release contains three compositions, “Spiritual”, with on bass clarinet, a famous pop song of the era, “Softly, as in a Morning Sunrise”, and a blues, “Chasin’ the Trane“, recorded in trio with Jimmy Garrison and Elvin Jones.
+The original release contains three compositions, “Spiritual”, with Eric Dolphy on bass clarinet, a famous pop song of the era, “Softly, as in a Morning Sunrise”, and a blues, “Chasin’ the Trane“, recorded in trio with Jimmy Garrison and Elvin Jones.

 Undoubtedly this is one of the most famous Coltrane performances; an astonishing 16-minute-long improvised masterpiece that showcases the genius of the tenor sax player as he gets away from any sort of standard form, harmony and chords – and how Garrison and Jones are following him.